 1 lb spaghetti (I use Barilla brand)

 1 – Season chicken with salt and pepper.
 Put saute pan on high heat and when it is hot add the oil.
 Wait until it is hot and then place the chicken breast in a single layer in the pan.
-Sear on both sides until brown.
+Sear on that side until brown.

-2 – Turn pan off and wait 5 minutes (you can be prepping the pesto).
-Add the thyme and water and cover with a lid.
-Turn on heat to low and simmer gently for 15 minutes.
-Check to make sure they are cooked, then turn heat off and leave for about 10 minutes with lid on.
+2 – Turn chicken over and continue to sear on high heat for about 1 minutes.
+Turn heat down to low and add the thyme (if using), and cover with a lid.
+Cook gently for between 12-15 minutes.
+Check to make sure they are cooked, then turn heat off and leave to rest for about 10 minutes with lid on.
+Remove chicken and slice and return to pan.

 Place he basil in a food processor and add the rest of the ingredients on top (except the salt).
 Blend until smooth.
 Taste for addition of salt and add a little at a time until you are satisfied.
 Scrape into a bowl and set aside.